alexandrst88/terraform-variables-generator/README.md

 ./terraform-variables-generator
 ```

-It will find all *.tf files in current directory, and generate varibales.tf file, if you already have this file, it will ask to override it.
+It will find all *.tf files in current directory, and generate variables.tf file.
+If you already have this file, it will ask to override it.

 ### Example